Numerical approximation of SDEs with fractional noise and distributional drift: Framework and results

 The proof of Corollary \ref{corSP} is given in Section~\ref{subsecStrongEx}.

-\begin{remark} ~ \begin{itemize} \item It is now possible to construct the tamed Euler scheme on any probability space (rich enough to contain an $\mathbb{F}$-fBm), which is of practical importance for simulations. \item The Euler scheme selects the unique solution in the class of solutions $X$ such that $[X-B]_{\mathcal{C}^{H(1-\gamma+d/p)+\eta}_{[0,1]}L^{2, \infty}}<\infty$. \end{itemize} \end{remark}
+\begin{remark} ~ \begin{itemize} \item It is now possible to construct the tamed Euler scheme on any probability space (rich enough to contain an $\mathbb{F}$-fBm), which is of practical importance for simulations. \item The Euler scheme selects the unique solution in the class of solutions $Y$ such that ${[Y-B]_{\mathcal{C}^{1/2}_{[0,1]}L^{2}}<\infty}$ in the sub-critical case, and in the class of solutions $Y$ such that ${[Y-B]_{\mathcal{C}^{1/2+H}_{[0,1]}L^{2}}<\infty}$ in the limit case. \end{itemize} \end{remark}